Okruhas of the Ukrainian Soviet Socialist Republic

-An okruha (округа) is an historical administrative division of the Ukrainian Soviet Socialist Republic that existed between 1923 and 1930.
+An okruha (округа) is a historical administrative division of the Ukrainian Soviet Socialist Republic that existed between 1923 and 1930.
 The system was intended as a transitional system between the Russian Imperial division of governorates and the modern equivalent of oblasts.

 As a literal translation, the word okruha means vicinity or neighborhood (sharing a root with the words "circle" and "around", a close equivalent is the German term Bezirk).
 This level of subdivision is roughly equivalent to that of a county, parish, or borough.
-Okruhas were first established in 1918 when the Polissya Okruha and Taurida Okruha were created as temporary territories of the Ukrainian State of 1918.
+Okruhas were first established in 1918 when the Polissia Okruha and Taurida Okruha were created as temporary territories of the Ukrainian State of 1918.

 History

 Formation

-First okruhas, created just before 1918, were Polissya Okruha centered in Mozyr and Taurida Okruha centered in Berdyansk.
+First okruhas, created just before 1918, were Polissia Okruha centered in Mozyr and Taurida Okruha centered in Berdiansk.
 Okruhas were first introduced on a widespread scale on April 12, 1923, at the 2nd session of the Central Executive Committee of Ukraine which accepted the declaration "About the administrative-territorial division of Ukraine".
 According to the declaration, the Ukrainian SSR was divided into 53 okruhas that included 706 raions, thus replacing the imperial division consisting of 102 povits (counties) that included 1989 volosts.